 As in the case of l3fwd, set configure port_conf.rxmode.hw_ip_checksum=0 to enable vPMD.
 In addition, for improved performance, use -bsz “(32,32),(64,64),(32,32)” in load_balancer to avoid using the default burst size of 144.

 The Intel x550 series NICs support a feature called MDD (Malicious Driver Detection) which checks the behavior of the VF driver.
 If this feature is enabled, the VF must use the advanced context descriptor correctly and set the CC (Check Context) bit.
 DPDK PF doesn’t support MDD, but kernel PF does.
 We may hit problem in this scenario kernel PF + DPDK VF.
 If user enables MDD in kernel PF, DPDK VF will not work.
 Because kernel PF thinks the VF is malicious.
 But actually it’s not.
 The only reason is the VF doesn’t act as MDD required.
 There’s significant performance impact to support MDD.
 DPDK should check if the advanced context descriptor should be set and set it.
 And DPDK has to ask the info about the header length from the upper layer, because parsing the packet itself is not acceptable.
 So, it’s too expensive to support MDD.
-When using kernel PF + DPDK VF on x550, please make sure using the kernel driver that disables MDD or can disable MDD.
-(Some kernel driver can use this CLI ‘insmod ixgbe.ko MDD=0,0’ to disable MDD.
-Some kernel driver disables it by default.)
+When using kernel PF + DPDK VF on x550, please make sure to use a kernel PF driver that disables MDD or can disable MDD.

 The statistics of ixgbe hardware must be polled regularly in order for it to remain consistent.
 Running a DPDK application without polling the statistics will cause registers on hardware to count to the maximum value, and “stick” at that value.